05nelsonm/kmp-tor-resource/docs/DETERMINISTIC_BUILDS.md

    ```shell
    ./external/task.sh validate
    ```
-   - NOTE: Java `linux-android` resources are the same compilations as the `build:all:android` task, just gzipped (so, implicit validation of android compilations).
+   - NOTE: Java `linux-android` resources are the exact same compilations as the `build:all:android` task output, just gzipped.
+So, there is implicit validation of the android compilations.
    - If you have Java 17+ and Android Studio installed, you can run task `validate:all` instead which will include android in its checks.